YBTopaz8/YBTopaz8/ReadMe.md

 Software programming in various OOP languages is what passions me.

-I model and build desktop apps with C# as well as Websites with ASP.NET, or Django or PhP.
+I model and build desktop apps with C# as well as Websites with ASP.NET, or Django.

 ## I Work A Lot with .NET MAUI in my Free Time😄